Why is it so hard to do the little things that will improve your life?

 - Move faster than your brain

 When starting a new healthy habit such as exercise or activity, have your clothes and any equipment all laid out ready for when you wake up or get home from work.
 You then don’t have to think at the delegated time, you just DO.
 This leaves no opportunity to change your mind.
 Many athletes use this technique and will jump out of bed in the morning, step straight into their exercise clothes and get going.
 Move fast and your brain won’t have time to object before the body is in full swing!

 There is a reason WHY you want to make a change or set new goals.
 Get below the surface and keep questioning ‘why it is important to me?’
 Ask yourself at least five times and when you arrive at an emotion, then you have your reason.
 Use this to your advantage and remind yourself regularly to keep your self-motivation amped up.

 P.S.
 Does this sound all too familiar but you aren’t sure you can go it alone?
 There are two ways I can help!

 - I also offer one-on-one coaching for success.
 If you are an entrepreneur or professional woman who is struggling with trying to Have Be Do it all, as well as enjoy the life you have created, then we should talk!
 Be ready for massive personal growth when you work with me privately.
-To get started, book in for a free Blockage Breakthrough Session to discuss what’s possible for you.
+To get started, book in for a Free Laser Focus Coaching Session to discuss what’s possible for you.